 There are no strict rules when it comes to water damage to your GoPro and the cover you can receive.
 GoPro does not typically cover water damage to its cameras; in many cases, this is caused by customer error rather than manufacturing defect.
 But the company will consider your circumstances, so it’s a good idea to get in touch with GoPro’s Customer Support Team and provide details of the damage to see if any warranty cover is available.

-Some travel insurance providers will cover your luggage and personal belongings against accidental water damage.
+Some travel insurance brands will cover your luggage and personal belongings against accidental water damage.
 However, whether or not this is covered and under what circumstances differs between insurers, so check the policy fine print or contact the insurer directly for more information.

 Borrowed and then stolenIf you borrow your friend’s GoPro to go travelling and it’s then lost, stolen or damaged, don’t expect any cover from your insurer.